Kristen Arrington

 Kristen Aston Arrington (born August 22, 1975) is an American politician serving as a Democratic member of the Florida Senate from the 25th district since 2024.

+She previously served in the Florida House of Representatives from 2020-2024.

 Early life and education

 Arrington was born in Holiday, Florida and graduated from Osceola High School.
 She has an Associate of Arts degree in political science and government from Valencia College.

 Career

-From 2006 to 2012, Arrington worked as a property manager.
-From 2012 to 2015, she was a consultant for the Transportation and Expressway Authority Membership of Florida.
-In 2015, she founded Pitbull Strategies, a social media marketing company.
-Arrington was elected to the Florida House of Representatives in November 2020.
-She is a member of the House Education & Employment Committee.
+Arrington has her Florida Real Estate Sales license and worked as a property manager previously.
+She worked for the Transportation and Expressway Authority Membership of Florida before she founded her company, Pitbull Strategies, a consulting firm, and social media marketing company.

 Personal life

 She is married to her husband, Brandon Arrington, a member of the Osceola County Commission since 2008.
 Brandon's mother, Mary Jane Arrington, has been the Osceola County Supervisor of Elections since 2008, having previously served on the county commission.